- Program Overview

 B. Transfer Credits

 A maximum of 12 graduate credits may be transferred from other programs toward the M.S. degree.
 These may include up to 6 credits from other institutions.
 The maximum also includes any credits received from taking Mechanical Engineering courses while having non-degree status at Stony Brook as an SPD or GSP student.
 Credits used to obtain any prior degrees are not eligible for transfer.
 All requests for transfer of credits require the approval of the graduate program director.
+For non-mechanical engineering courses, those directly relevant and/or fundamental to mechanical engineering topics may be approved.

 C. Thesis Requirements